vladdg-dev/instavibe/README.md

 ## Features 🔋

-Experience the full spectrum of social media features with our Instagram Clone:
+Experience the full spectrum of social media features with this Instagram Clone:

 - **Authentication System**: Enjoy a robust authentication system that prioritizes security and user privacy.
 - **Explore Page**: Discover new content on the explore page, featuring a curated selection of posts from top creators.